 '''

 <Location /trac/>

 (if you're using it, mod_python specific settings go here)

 Order deny,allow

 Deny from all

 Allow from 192.168.11.0/24

 AuthType Basic

-AuthType Basic
+AuthName "Trac"

 AuthBasicProvider "ldap"

-AuthBasicProvider "ldap"

-AuthLDAPURL "ldap://127.0.0.1/dc=example,dc=co,dc=ke?uid?sub?(objectClass=inetOrgPerson)"
+AuthLDAPURL "ldap://127.0.0.1/dc=example,dc=co,dc=ke?uid?sub?(objectClass=inetOrgPerson

 authzldapauthoritative Off

 Require valid-user

 </Location>

 '''

-3. You can use the LDAP interface as a way to authenticate to a Microsoft Active Directory:
+3. You can use the LDAP interface as a way to authenticate to a Microsoft Active Directory.
 Use the following as your LDAP URL:

-AuthLDAPURL "ldap://directory.example.com:3268/DC=example,DC=com?sAMAccountName?sub?(objectC
+AuthLDAPURL "ldap://directory.example.com:3268/DC=example,DC=com?sAMAccountName?sub?(obje

 You will also need to provide an account for Apache to use when checking credentials.
-As this password will be listed in plaintext in the config, you should be sure to use an account specifically for this task:
+As this password will be listed in plain text in the configuration, you need to use an account specifically for this task:

+'''

+AuthLDAPBindDN ldap-auth-user@example.com

-AuthLDAPBindDN ldap-auth-user@example.com AuthLDAPBindPassword "password"
+AuthLDAPBindPassword "password"

+'''